OlegLeo/Data-Driven-Lead-Scoring/README.md

 ```
 data-driven-lead-scoring/
 │
 ├── datasets/                               # Sample datasets with lead data (CSV files)
+│   ├── leads.csv                           # fake generated data of 10000 entries with fale_data_generated.py
+│   ├── all_leads_scored.csv                # all the data is orginized by the score lead and outputed in this file from the leads.csv
 │
 ├── docs/                                   # Project documentation and diagrams
 │   ├── score_lead_definition.md            # Documentation for lead scoring logic
 │   ├── data_flow.drawio                    # TODO: Diagram showing the flow from CSV to scoring
 │   ├── project_overview.md                 # Overview of the project, its goals, and features
-│
+|   ├── top_score_leads_output_example.png  # Python script output for top the score (score >= x)
+|
 ├── scripts/                                # Python scripts for scoring leads
 │   ├── fake_data_generator.py              # Creates 10000 fake data csv file
 |   ├── score_calculation.pt                # Main scoring script (CSV input and output)
 │
 ├── web/                                    # TODO: Web interface for uploading and exporting leads (optional)
 │   ├── app.py                              # TODO: Streamlit/Flask app for handling the upload & export
 │
 ├── tests/                                  # TODO: Test scripts for validating the scoring system
 │   ├── test_scoring.py                     # TODO: Unit tests for the lead scoring function
 │
 ├── README.md                               # Project overview and instructions
 ├── .gitignore                              # TODO: Files and directories to be ignored by Git
 └── requirements.txt                        # Dependencies and requirements for the project

 ```
 ---